When Should You Review Your Insurance Policy?

 Final Thoughts

-Insurance coverage should change as your life changes.
-Reviewing your insurance policy regularly helps ensure you are protected, not guessing.
+Insurance coverage should evolve as your life evolves.
+Reviewing your insurance policy regularly ensures you are protected with intention, not assumption.

-If it has been a while since your last review, now is a good time to take a closer look at your coverage.
+If it has been more than a year since your last review, this is the right time to reassess your protection.